-COLUMBUS (WCMH) — NBC4 and Shred-it Columbus will partner for the 14th year to provide free document destruction at NBC4 Shred-it Day on Saturday, May 13 from 8am until 2pm.
+COLUMBUS (WCMH) — NBC4 and Shred-it Columbus will partner for the 15th year to provide free document destruction at NBC4 Shred-it Day on Saturday, April 21.
+In a change from previous years, the event will begin an hour earlier at 7:00 a.m. and end at noon.
 The event will be held at the Ohio Expo Center parking lots, closest to Mapfre Stadium in Columbus.

 Drivers should enter the parking lots from 17th Avenue.
 This is a drive-through only event; attendees will not get out of their cars.
 Vehicles will drive by Shred-it trucks, and event volunteers will remove boxes from cars to be loaded into Shred-it vehicles.
 Documents will be shredded on-site or shredded at the secure Shred-it facility.